 - Always ask is this a need or a want?!
 Don’t let your mind go into justification mode.

 - Pray.
 Pray for wisdom for your finances.
 Pray for strength to fight temptation with spending.
 Ask your friends, family, and church family to pray with you.

-For those curious as to what we bought this week I got groceries again and then we spent money on Dog Food, my daughter’s socks and gas.
-Next week I will need Toilet Paper for sure!
+I got groceries again for those curious as to what we bought this week, and then we spent money on Dog Food, my daughter’s socks, and gas.
+So next week I will need Toilet Paper for sure!

 Not pictured is a 55 lb. bag of Purina Dog Chow for $21.49 from BJ’s club!